Corineus: History of the Kings of Britain

 In Geoffrey of Monmouth's pseudo-history History of the Kings of Britain (1136), Corineus led the descendants of the Trojans who fled with Antenor after the Trojan War and settled on the coasts of the Tyrrhenian Sea.
 He is described as "a modest man in matters of council, and of great courage and boldness", his giant-fighting prowess is also described, and later reinforced by boasts of having killed "heaps" of Tyrrhenian giants.

 After Brutus, a descendant of the Trojan prince Aeneas, had been exiled from Italy and liberated the enslaved Trojans in Greece, he encountered Corineus and his people, who joined him in his travels.
 In Gaul, Corineus provoked a war with Goffarius Pictus, king of Aquitania, by hunting in his forests without permission; in the ensuing battle, Corineus single-handedly killed thousands with a battle-axe.
 After defeating Goffarius, the Trojans crossed to the island of Albion, which Brutus renamed Britain after himself.
 Corineus settled in Cornwall, which was then inhabited by giants.
-Brutus and his army killed most of them, but their leader, Goemagog, was kept alive for a wrestling match with Corineus.
-During the fight, Goemagog broke three of Corineus' ribs; engraged, he picked Goemagog up, ran to the coast, and threw the giant from a high rock into the sea, with the craggy rocks below tearing him to pieces.
+Brutus and his army killed most of them, but their leader Goemagog was kept alive for a wrestling match with Corineus.
+During the fight, Goemagog broke three of Corineus' ribs; enraged, he picked Goemagog up, ran to the coast, and threw the giant from a high rock into the sea, with the craggy rocks below tearing him to pieces.

 Corineus was the first of the legendary rulers of Cornwall, which was named after him.
 After Brutus died the rest of Britain was divided between Brutus' three sons, Locrinus (Loegria), Kamber (Cambria) and Albanactus (Alba).
 Locrinus agreed to marry Corineus's daughter Gwendolen, but fell in love instead with Estrildis, a captured German princess.
 Corineus threatened war in response to this affront, and to pacify him Locrinus married Gwendolen, but kept Estrildis as his secret mistress.
 After Corineus died Locrinus divorced Gwendolen and married Estrildis, and Gwendolen responded by raising an army in Cornwall and making war against her ex-husband.
-Locrinus was killed in battle, and Gwendolen threw Estrildis and her daughter, Habren, into the River Severn.
+Locrinus was killed in battle, and Gwendolen threw Estrildis and her daughter, Sabren, into the River Severn.